 Writing an article is an art form.
 You start with an idea, flesh it out, and send it out into the world.
 But so many people miss the mark on what makes a good article, well, good.

 I’m assuming that if you‘re reading these words, you’re looking for a way to improve your writing.
 I got you.
 In this essay, I’m not going to bore you with technical details.
-I want you to take a step back and realize the structure that stands behind a good article — the design that gives value to your reader.
+I want you to take a step back and realize the structure behind a good article — the design that gives value to your reader.